This post was updated on February 26, 2021.

 - Refund Policy – Do your products have a refund policy?
 It is very important that the refund policy is clear and easy to locate.

-- Copyright Notice – The importance of copyright goes without saying.
+- Copyright Notice – The importance of a copyright goes without saying.
 Ensure you have one.

 Here are some things you use to increase conversions on your site: